Criscraft/DeepVisionVRClient/README.md

 Please install the most recent release of the client (see releases).
 There is a version for VR and for desktop mode, respectively.

 For development:
-Please install Unity 2021.1.14f1 using [Unity Hub](https://unity3d.com/get-unity/download).
-By default, the Unity project will start in non-VR mode.
-If you want to develop with VR enabled, please unload the scene SubSceneNonVR and load SubSceneVR.
-Then, go to Project Settings -> XR Plug-in Management and enable 'Initialize XR on Startup'.
+Please install Unity 2021.3.9f1 via [Unity Hub](https://unity3d.com/get-unity/download).

 ## Get started

-Simply run the client (either the VR-release or the desktop release).
+Simply run the client.
+If you have no VR Headset connected, the application will start desktop mode.
 Before running the client, make sure that the server is set-up and running.